-Congratulations to Will Kimble from Cincinatti, OH for winning our 2018 Songwriter's Challenge with his song “Paddleboat Shuffle”.
 Our 2018 top ten represented 8 different states and Canada!
-The following top five listed songwriters appeared in our Showcase on the Hartford Stage!
-Start getting your song ready for our 2019 JHMF9 Songwriter's Challenge which will kick January 1st!
+The following top five listed songwriters appeared in our 2018 Songwriter's Showcase on the Hartford Stage, The House That Bill Monroe Built!

 2018 John Hartford Songwriter's Challenge Top 10 Winners and Playlist